tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 # Resolving git rebase conflicts

+## A note about terminology

-This article is about `git rebase` conflicts, but much, or perhaps all, of it will apply to `git merge` conflicts.
-We use "merge" as an informal term for combining the content of two different branches, not to refer to `git merge`ing specifically.
+This article is about `git rebase` conflicts.
+A similar article with slightly different technical details could be written for `git merge` conflicts.
+I use "merge" as a general term for combining the content of two different repository states, not to refer to `git merge`ing specifically.

+## Introduction

-During a merge conflict you will be presented with two different hunks.
-Your task is to combine the semantic content of the two patches.
+During a rebase conflict you will be presented with two different hunks.
+Your task is to combine the semantic content of the two hunks.

-It is almost always the wrong thing to choose one of patches over the other.
-Some merge tools (for example [Emacs SMerge](https://emacs.stackexchange.com/questions/16469/how-to-merge-git-conflicts-in-emacs/16470#16470)) offer you the option to "keep their changes" or "keep our changes", but this makes no sense at all.
-The whole point of merging (remember, we're using that word in the informal sense, not to refer to `git merge`ing specifically) is to *combine* two conflicting changes, not to choose one over the other.
+It is almost always wrong to choose one of hunks over the other.
+Some merge tools (for example [Emacs SMerge](https://emacs.stackexchange.com/questions/16469/how-to-merge-git-conflicts-in-emacs/16470#16470)) offer you the option to "keep their changes" or "keep our changes".
+This makes no sense; the whole point of merging (remember, I'm using that word in the general sense, not to refer to `git merge`ing specifically) is to *combine* two conflicting repository states, not to choose one over the other.
+By choosing one you ignore a change in the other that may be required by other parts of the same commit (parts that may not see because they merged without conflict!).

-The existence of a rebase conflict means that the patches could not be merged textually.
+The existence of a conflict means that the patches could not be merged textually.
 However, the aim is actually to merge them *semantically*.
 Merge tools are rarely (perhaps never) clever enough to be able to perform semantic merges so they settle for textual merges.
 In the cases where textual merges are not possible the task is left to human ingenuity.

-Key takeaway: The aim is to merge the *semantic* content of the two patches.
+Key takeaway: the aim is to merge the *semantic* content of two repository states.

-## Executable summary
+## Summary of the conflict resolution procedure

-Resolving rebase conflicts requires considering two different repository states and applying the logically intended change from one onto the other.
+Resolving rebase conflicts requires considering two different repository states and applying the logically intended (semantic) change from one onto the other.
 This will require you to textually edit changes from one conflict hunk into another.

 1. Issue the `git rebase` command.